Setting up the developer environment

 by running this command in your terminal:

-enonic sandbox create r4xptutorial -t essentials -f
+enonic sandbox create r4xptutorial -t headless-demo -f

 enonic create my.first.r4xp -r starter-react4xp -s r4xptutorial -f